facebook/sapling/website/docs/commands/rebase.md

 experimental.inmemorywarning = Using experimental in-memory rebase
 ```

-Returns 0 on success, 1 if nothing to rebase or if there are
+Returns 0 on success (also when nothing to rebase), 1 if there are
 unresolved conflicts.

 ## arguments